 Santa Fe Institute is offering summer research experiences for undergraduates.
 Undergraduate students work with faculty mentors on an individual research project focused on some aspect of complex systems.
 SFI’s broad program of research is aimed at understanding both the common features of complex systems and at comprehending the enormous diversity of specific examples.
 Applicants are strongly encouraged to apply online in order to expedite your application.
 For the purposes of this program, an undergraduate student is one who is enrolled in a degree program (part-time or full-time) leading to a bachelor’s degree.
 Visit http://www.santafe.edu/education/fellowships/undergraduate/

-The SETI Institute is pleased to announce that applications are now open for the 2012 REU program in Astrobiology.
+SETI Institute REU program in Astrobiology.
 Undergraduate students in fields such as astronomy, biology, geology, chemistry, and physics are invited to apply to spend 10 weeks in the San Francisco Bay area working on a scientific research project in the field of astrobiology.
 Students receive a stipend, travel, and living expenses.
 Applicants should be current Sophomore and Junior undergraduate students who are United States Citizens or Permanent Residents.
-Application due date is on February 1st, 2012, at 11:59pm (PST); successful students will be notified in early March.
+Application due date is on February 1.
+Successful students will be notified in early March.
 Visit http://www.seti.org/reu

 Stony Brook University invites undergraduate Physics and/or astronomy majors to apply for REU Physics Summer Program.
 The program gives students an intensive research experience with leading researchers in the field.
 Applicants must be U.S. citizens or permanent residents.
 More information can be found at www.stonybrook.edu/ureca/physicsreu.htm .
 There is no absolute deadline for submission of applications: offers will be made on a rolling basis beginning on March 1st until all available positions are filled.